zenml-io/zenml/README.md

 pip install zenml
 ```

-Alternatively, if you’re feeling brave, feel free to install the bleeding edge:
+Alternatively, if you’re feeling adventurous, try out the bleeding edge installation:
-**NOTE:** Do so on your own risk, no guarantees given!
+> **Warning** - Proceed at your own risk, no guarantees are given!
 ```bash
 pip install git+https://github.com/zenml-io/zenml.git@main --upgrade
 ```

 ZenML is also available as a Docker image hosted publicly on
 [DockerHub](https://hub.docker.com/r/zenmldocker/zenml).
 Use the following